noseka1/toolbox-container/README.md

 Note that if you delete and recreate the container, you will need to issue the `adduser ...` command again.
 The user information is stored in the `/etc` directory which is not backed by a volume.

-## Using OpenShift Toolbox for development on Linux
+## Using Toolbox Container for development on Linux

 Previous section showed how to create a development container on Windows.
 This section shows the same use case but this time using Linux.
 Note that no root privileges are required to run the commands in this section.